Skip to main content

 Open application source code

-1. Commit your changes and push your branch to the origin.
+1. Commit your changes, push your branch to the remote repository, and build the application (feature branch) once again.

-2. Open the GitOps repository by clicking the Go to the source code button:
+2. Open the GitOps repository using the Go to the source code button:

 Go to the source code button

 1. Clone the GitOps repository to the local machine.
-Checkout to another branch and create a file by the <deployment-flow-name>/<environment-name>/<application-name>-values.yaml pattern (in our case, fl/dev/notifications-service-values.yaml).
+Check out another branch and create a file by the <deployment-name>/<environment-name>/<application-name>-values.yaml pattern (in our case, fl/dev/inventory-service-values.yaml).

-2. Open the <deployment-flow-name>/<environment-name>/<application-name>-values.yaml file and paste the contents below:
+2. Open the <deployment-name>/<environment-name>/<application-name>-values.yaml file and paste the contents below:

 values.yaml